mhaas/docker-radioclkd2-gpio/README.md

 The docker image supports three environment variables:

-GPIO\_PON: the GPIO pin where the power-on (PON) pin is connected GPIO\_DATA: the GPIO pin where the DATA pin is connected.
+- GPIO\_PON: the GPIO pin where the power-on (PON) pin is connected
+- GPIO\_DATA: the GPIO pin where the DATA pin is connected.
-GPIO\_DATA\_INVERT: flag indicating the ':-DCD' should be appended to radioclkd2 device string.
+- GPIO\_DATA\_INVERT: flag indicating the ':-DCD' should be appended to radioclkd2 device string.
 Needs to be 'true' for the DCF1.
-DEBUG: flag enabling radioclkd2 verbose output, disables SHM for NTPD!
+- DEBUG: flag enabling radioclkd2 verbose output and non-daemon mode, disables SHM for NTPD!

 ## Low-pass filter / radioclkd2 patches ##